 But don’t cut crucial parts, like liability coverage, to save money.
 Liability “is one area of your car policy where you don’t want to scrimp,” says Money Talks News founder Stacy Johnson.
 Another safe way to lower costs is by opting for a higher deductible.

 It’s not really complicated.
 Stacy’s short article tells how to buy auto insurance, including what parts of coverage it’s safe to drop and when.
-You can easily comparison shop on free sites like Gabi and The Zebra.
+You can easily comparison shop on free sites like The Zebra.

 2. Good quality tools